gxwangdi/Leetcode/358-Rearrange-String-k-Distance-Apart/README.md

 Naive DFS gets TLE, use greedy algorithm.
 The most left element available gets inserted first.
 This makes sense as you would like to arrange chars that left most.

+Note that count[i] > max, that means if couple of chars have the same left count, then take it in lex order.